 In this session, we will examine best practices for applying our knowledge about interfaith dialogue and social action in various settings (places of worship, work, school and community).
 This session will prepare students for their final experiential component of the program.

-Practicum component: Specific opportunities to engage with local interfaith community organizations will be identified and offered to students to sign up in order to complete the requirements for the certificate.
+Practicum component: Specific opportunities to engage with local interfaith community organizations will be offered to students in order to complete the requirements for the certificate.
 Times, dates and locations may vary for the placements.
 For the fall term, we are working to offer online placements.

-Register on CLNx for the first session in order to register for the program.
-You will automatically be enrolled in subsequent sessions for the fall term.
+To join the winter program cohort, sign up on CLNx for the first session.
+You will automatically be enrolled in subsequent sessions for the winter term.